adamlund/accessiblemenu/README.md

-# accessiblemenu
+# Accessible Menu
-Accessible menu is a list or mega-menu which can be fully accessible to screen reader technology.
+Accessible menu contains scripts to build a fully accessible menu to use for web sites and applications.
+The purpose is to provide a menu which screen readers can semantically understand.